acaldwell93/capstone-1-new/README.md

   - longitude and latitude of the incident location
   - status of victims/suspects post-incident (arrested, unharmed, etc.)

+Quick Note: A portion of the incidents logged in the data set are classified as non-shooting incidents.
+Unless otherwise specified, we'll filtering out non-shooting related incidents.

 The dataset can be found here: https://github.com/jamesqo/gun-violence-data

 ## Areas of Interest